michaeljones/on-commit-messages/README.md

 You can improve the experience a little by increasing the width of the side bar when creating commit messages so that there is room for 72 characters.

+It does not automatically add line breaks for your at the character limits so you have to manually add line breaks when you go over the limits.

 ## Types of Commit Message